TIBCOSoftware/snappydata/docs/reference/configuration_parameters/member-timeout.md

 ## Description

 Interval, in milliseconds, between two attempts to determine whether another system member is alive.
-When another member appears to be gone, SnappyData tries to contact it twice before quitting.
+When another member appears to be gone, TIBCO ComputeDB tries to contact it twice before quitting.

 Valid values are in the range 1000..600000.